Fixed line spacing and first line of a page

 In the following example I have set a display grid to show you where each line should land.
 The grid rows are spaced 12pt, starting from the page top margin.
 The paragraph style has a fixed line spacing of 12pt.
 As you can see, the first line is vertically spaced from the page top margin less than 12pt, while the other lines/paragraphs are using the correct vertical line spacing.

-To show you that the issue is only in the first line of the page, I have created a paragraph style for the first line that uses above paragraph spacing to correct the vertical line spacing.
+To show you that the issue is only in the first line of the page, I have created a paragraph style that uses above paragraph spacing to correct the vertical line spacing of the first line of the page.
 As you can see, every line now matches the grid.

 Note that this paragraph style is a workaround and not the solution for controlling vertical line spacing.
 As you can see in the image below, as soon as a long paragraph breaks into a new page, the first line of the new page uses again less than 12pt from the page top margin.